frozflame/volkanic/README.md

 volkanic
 ========

-Auxiliary tools dealing with paths and config files.
+Interface with config files and shell prompts easily and elegantly.

 To install (add `sudo` if necessary)